dimanech/atom-fellowship/README.md

 ## Keyboard Shortcut

-`atom-fellowship:openFellows`, default `shift-alt-F`: load plugin and open all related files `atom-fellowship:createFellows`, default `shift-alt-C`: load plugin and create all related files
+`atom-fellowship:openFellows`, default `shift-alt-F`: load plugin and open all related files `atom-fellowship:createFellows`, default `shift-alt-C`: load plugin, open all related files and create if someone not exist

 ## Help out

-Work on this plugin is still in progress, any help is welcome.
+Any help is welcome 🙏

 ## License